Arc676/Crystal-Ball-Mycroft-Skill/README.md

 ## Examples
 * "Crystal Ball, will the world end tomorrow?"
-* "Crystal Ball, am I the fairest of them all?"
+* "Mirror mirror on the wall, am I the fairest of them all?"
+* "What does the future hold?
+Will I become rich and famous?"
+* "Tell me the future; will Mycroft become greater than Siri or Alexa?"

 ## Credits
 Alessandro Vinciguerra (@Arc676)